These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 I will tell you how I went from a life and marriage of pain, anger, bitterness, resentment, contempt, disconnection, and despair to a life and marriage reliably and consistently filled with joy, clarity, and confidence.

-I will also share more about the four core masculine virtues that were the essential antidotes to reversing the pain and damage to myself and relationships and have been common denominators in 100% of the men I’ve seen experience likewise.
+I will also share more about the four core masculine virtues that were the essential antidotes to reversing the pain and damage to myself and my relationships and have been common denominators in 100% of the men I’ve seen experience likewise.

 Before I can share that with you, I want to tell you a bit of my story.